Epoxy Calculator, Material Estimation for Flooring and Art

 A warehouse floor is 10 meters by 5 meters, their boss wants to coat the floor with epoxy at thickness of 2 mm

-Step 1 (Convert to cm) : 1000 cm x 500 cm x 0,2 cm
+Step 1 (Convert to cm): 1000 cm x 500 cm x 0,2 cm Volume: 100,000 cubic cm

-Result: 100 Liters of mixture\text{Result: } 100 \text{ Liters of mixture}
+Result: 100 Liters of mixture

 So he and his worker have to buy 100 liters of resin and hardener.

-The 10% waste factor
+The 10% Waste Factor

 In engineering and professional contracting, we never order exactly the amount shown by the calculator result.
 Why?
 Because floors are rarely perfectly level, and mixing containers always retain a small amount of residue.

-• Calculation tip: Always add a 5% to 10% buffer to the result from the epoxy calculator.
+Always add a 5% to 10% buffer to the result from the epoxy calculator.

-• Reasoning: It is much cheaper to have half a liter left over than to run out of resin while the floor is mid-cure, which would result in a visible cold joint or seam.
+Reasoning: It is much cheaper to have half a liter left over than to run out of resin while the floor is mid-cure, which would result in a visible cold joint or seam.

 Concrete is like a sponge.
 If we are applying epoxy to a new concrete warehouse floor, the first primer paint coat will partially soak into the substrate.

-• Old Concrete: May have cracks or divots that consume more volume.
+May have cracks or divots that consume more volume.

-• Polished Concrete: Requires less material due to its dense surface.
+Requires less material due to its dense surface.

-• Wood/Plywood: Highly absorbent; usually requires a seal coat before the main pour.
+Highly absorbent; usually requires a seal coat before the main pour.

 While the epoxy calculator gives us the total volume, remember that epoxy is a two part system.
 Most industrial epoxies use a 2:1 or 1:1 ratio by volume.

-Important note: Always check if your specific product requires mixing by volume or by weight.
+Always check if your specific product requires mixing by volume or by weight.
 Because the resin always denser than the hardener, 1 liter of resin weighs more than 1 liter of hardener.
-Mixing by weight using volume numbers is a common mistake that leads to tacky or soft spots that never fully cure.

 Leave a Comment